naturalis/barcode-constrained-phylogeny-backbone/doc/project-doc.md

 - Comprehensive test coverage using pytest
 - Unit tests for each component:
   - `tree_parser.py`: Tests for parsing Newick trees from files and strings
-  - `polytomy_finder.py`: Tests for identifying polytomies in tree structures
+  - `polytomy_resolver.py`: Tests for polytomy detection and resolution logic
-  - `opentol_client.py`: Tests for taxon name resolution and API interactions
+  - `opentol_client.py`: Tests for taxon name resolution and API interactions-
-  - `branch_optimizer.py`: Tests for branch length optimization with IQTree/RAxML-NG
+  - `branch_optimizer.py`: Tests for branch length optimization with IQTree/RAxML-NG  -
-  - `polytomy_resolver.py`: Tests for polytomy resolution logic
   - `sequence_placer.py`: Tests for sequence placement algorithms
   - `pipeline.py`: Integration tests for the complete workflow
 - Real-world test data from the example tree included in the project